hexadivine/ctf_writeups/notes/tools/nmap/README.md

 Adding `-sV` to your Nmap command will collect and determine service and version information for the open ports.
 You can control the intensity with `--version-intensity LEVEL` where the level ranges between 0, the lightest, and 9, the most complete. `-sV --version-light` has an intensity of 2, while `-sV --version-all` has an intensity of 9.

 It is important to note that using `-sV` will force Nmap to proceed with the TCP 3-way handshake and establish the connection.
 The connection establishment is necessary because Nmap cannot discover the version without establishing a connection fully and communicating with the listening service.
-In other words, stealth SYN scan `-sS` is not possible when `-sV` option is chosen.
+In other words, **stealth SYN scan `-sS` is not possible when `-sV` option is chosen**.

 ```
 $ sudo nmap -sV 10.10.135.52